e9x/ipi/README.md

 IP-Info cli

 Arguments:
   IP          IP address.
 Can be IPv4 or IPv6

 Options:
   --update    If cache should be updated.
-If cache doesn't exist, this option will be ignored.
-  -h, --help         display help for command
+If cache doesn't exist, this option will be ignored. (default: false) -h, --help  display help for command

-Commands:
-  delete             Deletes the IP databases
 ```

 Example: